- Marijuana and Terpenes: An OverviewPosted 1385 days ago

 How Marijuana Affects Sleep

-Over the years, numerous studies have been dedicated to investigating the effects that marijuana has on its user’s sleep.
-The findings confirm the reason why so many users smoke before bedtime – marijuana acts as a highly effective sleep aid by decreasing the amount of time it takes to fall asleep.
+Over the years, many studies have set out to determine the impact that marijuana has on sleep.
+And the findings seem to explain why many choose to smoke before bedtime.
+That is, marijuana can act as a sleep aid by decreasing the amount of time it takes to fall asleep.

 But what happens after you fall asleep?
-Studies show that marijuana also has an impact on the different stages of the sleep cycle; namely, slow-wave sleep and REM sleep.
+Interestingly, studies show that marijuana can also affect the different stages of sleep; specifically, slow-wave sleep and REM sleep.

-As it turns out, slow-wave sleep and REM sleep are somewhat intertwined, at least for nighttime users of cannabis.
-Studies have found that ingestion of THC – the psychoactive compound in marijuana – leads to an increase in total slow-wave sleep.
-An increase in slow-wave sleep leads to a decrease in REM sleep, which explains why marijuana users report little to no dreaming during their nighttime slumber.
+As it turns out, slow-wave sleep and REM sleep are somewhat intertwined.
+Studies have found that ingestion of THC – the psychoactive compound in marijuana – leads to an increase in slow-wave sleep.
+An increase in slow-wave sleep leads to a decrease in REM sleep, which explains why marijuana users often experience less dreams.

 What This Means For Your Health

-In addition to helping its user fall asleep faster, the effect of marijuana on slow-wave sleep may also be viewed as beneficial.
-Experts say that the most damaging effects of sleep deprivation are caused by inadequate slow-wave sleep; for instance, research has shown that reduced slow-wave sleep can be a powerful predictor of high blood pressure in older men.
+For example, in addition to helping users fall asleep faster, the effect of marijuana on slow-wave sleep may also be viewed as beneficial.
+Experts say that the most damaging effects of sleep deprivation are caused by inadequate slow-wave sleep.
+For instance, research has shown that reduced slow-wave sleep can be a powerful predictor of high blood pressure in older men.
 Thus, users who suffer from a lack of overall sleep may actually benefit from using marijuana.

 On the flip side, a lack of REM sleep should be viewed as a potential drawback of nighttime marijuana use – although experts are still unsure of what REM sleep actually does for the brain.
 The fact that brain cells are highly active during REM sleep suggests that it does not play a role in the rest and repair of the brain.
 What’s more, research shows that REM sleep deprivation has little to no impact on learning and memory, with some studies showing that it may even improve memory.
 A lack of REM sleep has also been found to alleviate symptoms of depression.
 Even still, experts are confident that REM sleep has some sort of positive effect on the body, while it remains to be determined what exactly it may be.